vsimakhin/web-logbook/README.md

 - Update: Some code optimization, added error page.
 - Update: `Person Role` selector now uses the dynamic roles listed from the database instead of static defaults or manual settings.
 - New: Added Tags field to flight records.
 Tags are visible in the logbook table and available as filters on the `Map` and `Dashboard` pages.

-## [3.20.0] - 25.12.2025

-- Update: Golang and npm packages/security patches.
-- Update: Added another option (dd/mm/yy) for date autorecognition during the import.
-- Update: Added a circular progress indicator during database download.
-- Update: Hide columns in the PDF export if the field size is set to 0.
-- New: Added option to update aircraft type in Aircrafts table, which also will update all logbook entries.

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)